SemmiDev/SemmiDev/README.md

 # Hello, everyone! 👋

 I am Sammi Aldhi Yanto, you can call me Sam, currently pursuing my bachelor's degree majoring in computer science from Universitas Riau.
 I am a golang lover, tech enthusiast, especially in Backend Web Development, Cloud Computing, and Distributed System.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-Find out more about me & feel free to connect with me here:
+Find out more about me & feel free to connect with me here.

 reach me: `sammidev4@gmail.com`